-Active also as a soloist, John has performed with ensembles across the globe, including appearances with the Summit Brass, Denver Municipal Band, New Mexico Philharmonic, United States Navy Band, Santa Fe Symphony, Albuquerque Concert Band, Canticum Novum, La Crosse Symphony Orchestra, Chatter 20-21, and more.
-He has performed recitals and solos at the International Trumpet Guild Conference, Rafael Méndez Brass Institute, Thailand Brass and Percussion Conference, International Trumpet Festival at West Chester University, National Trumpet Competition, CBDNA National Conference, and at universities and high schools worldwide.
+Active as a soloist, John has performed with ensembles across the globe, including appearances with the Summit Brass, Denver Municipal Band, New Mexico Philharmonic, United States Navy Band, Santa Fe Symphony, Albuquerque Concert Band, and the Atlantic Brass Band, and he has performed recitals and solos at the International Trumpet Guild Conference, Rafael Méndez Brass Institute, Thailand Brass and Percussion Conference, International Trumpet Festival at West Chester University, National Trumpet Competition, CBDNA National Conference, and at universities and high schools worldwide.

-Marchiando can be heard on recordings on the Accord, Centaur, Summit and Stemming record labels and he has done projects for National Public Radio and the Public Broadcasting System.
-John’s most recent recording, A Brass Menagerie: The Music of John Cheetham, with the Enchantment Brass, was released in September 2017, and is available on all digital media outlets.
-His solo recording, Arrows of Time, with the University of New Mexico Wind Symphony, includes premier recordings for solo trumpet and band by James Stephenson and Joseph Turrin.
-He has recorded three albums with Tromba Mundi, and has also recorded as a member of Summit Brass.
+Marchiando can be heard on his most recent recording, The Non-Articulation Agreement with Tromba Mundi, and other recordings include A Brass Menagerie: The Music of John Cheetham with the Enchantment Brass, and Arrows of Time with the University of New Mexico Wind Symphony, which features premier recordings for solo trumpet and band by James Stephenson and Joseph Turrin.
 As a music producer, John has worked on several ventures for the Summit Records label by the Summit Brass and the University of New Mexico Wind Symphony.

-John Marchiando is an S.E.
-Shires performing artist.
+John Marchiando is a S.E.
+Shires performing artist and clinician.